 Nadine: Are these those really specialised drill rigs?

-Marc: They can be, absolutely, sort of diamond tipped drill bits.
-They really operate in the precious metals and industrial metals.
-So think copper, think nickel, think zinc, think gold, more so than iron ore and the base metals.
-So this is a stock.
-We're talking about deep values trading on an EBITDA multiple of under two times.
+Marc: They can be, absolutely, sort of diamond tipped drill rigs.
+They really operate in the precious metals and industrial metals so think copper, think nickel, think zinc, think gold, more so than iron ore and the base metals.
+So this is a stock we’re talking about deep value trading on an EBITDA multiple of under two times.